Composition, Cooperation, and Coordination of Computational Systems: Other system models in the literature

-According to Manfred Broy, the composition operator $\otimes$ preserves realizability.
+According to Manfred Broy, the composition operator $\otimes$ preserves realisability.

-Due to the behavioral approach which focuses on observable behavior, the definition of black box behavior eschew internal states - but not for composed systems.
-The definition of a composed system allows for hidden channels which become nothing else than internal states in the sense of time dependent attributes of the composed system.
+Due to the behavioural approach which focuses on observable behaviour, the definition of black box behaviour eschew internal states - but not for composed systems.
+The definition of a composed system allows for hidden channels which become, according to my understanding, nothing else than internal states in the sense of time dependent attributes of the composed system.
 Lets look at two simple systems $i=1,2$ each with two input channels $I_i = \{I_{i,1}, I_{i,2}\}$, two output channels $O_i = \{O_{i,1}, O_{i,2}\}$ and a deterministic system function $f_i = (f_{i,1}, f_{i,2}) = (I_{i,1} \wedge I_{i,2}, \neg(I_{i,1} \wedge I_{i,2}))$.
 The system composition is recursive with $O_{1,2} = I_{2,1}$ and $O_{2,1} = I_{1,2}$.
 By this equalities, we see that the channels do not just represent the channel names as Manfred Broy states, but the channels themselves.
 Otherwise the equality of two channel variables relating to two channels with two different names would not make much sense.

 Following Manfred Broy's composition rule we then have $I= \{I_{1,1}, I_{2,2}\}$, $O=\{O_{1,1}, O_{2,2}\}$, $C=\{I_{1,1}, I_{1,2}, I_{2,1}, I_{2,2}, O_{1,1}, O_{1,2}, O_{2,1}, O_{2,2}\}$ and $F(x) = \{(y\in \vec{C})|O: y|I = x|I \wedge y|O_1 \in F_1(y|I_1) \wedge y|O_2 \in F_2(y|I_2)\}$.